 At Coastal Jaw Surgery at Trinity, every patient who walks through our door will receive VIP Treatment delivered by dedicated professionals who are leaders in their fields and ready to provide you with personalized care designed for your comfort and convenience, delivered using the most cutting-edge dental technology available.
 To ensure you are as comfortable as possible during your visit, our office provides every patient with protective eyewear to wear during your procedure.
 To ensure you receive care that is designed for maximum accuracy and comfort, we are committed to providing treatment that implements the most advanced dental technology, including:

 - 3D Cone Beam Digital X-Rays: This low-radiation device generates a full 3D, high-resolution view of your jaw and bone structure to apprise your treatment plan and ensure the precision of all cosmetic and restorative procedures.

 - Multiple Sedation Options: To ensure you are comfortable during your procedure, we offer multiple sedation options, including Oral Sedation, IV Sedation and General Anesthesia.

 For over three decades, we have proudly provided thousands of patients in the Tampa Bay area with dental implants and oral surgery services.
 To schedule an appointment, our office is located at 8845 Hawbuck Street Trinity, FL 34655.
-New patients can contact us by phone at (727) 375-0469, existing patients can contact us at (727) 375-0469, or fill out our online form.
+You can contact us by phone at (727) 375-0469.

 At Coastal Jaw Surgery at Trinity, we are committed to improving your oral health, quality of life, and the aesthetic appearance of your smile!